Metal Should-Cost Model

 Knowing exactly what a component “should cost,” the best price depending on materials and function, gives manufacturers a powerful negotiating stance when they approach supplier agreements.
 They can use this information to contest inflated estimates and negotiate better prices.

-Get rid of the requirement to hold off on designing until supplier quotations are received.
+Remove the requirement to hold off on design until supplier quotations are received.
 For example, engineers may expedite product development cycles by using should-cost modeling software to create cost estimates for different design iterations in real time.

 Aids in the assessment of a project’s financial viability.
 Thanks to a realistic view of manufacturing material costs, businesses may make informed decisions about project viability and resource allocation.